kariuki727/mpesa-tg-bot/README.md

 # NB
 This bot uses safaricom sandbox account.
 So if you try to make a transaction and it delays or fails to respond, then do not freak out since that is how sanbox services work.
 Maybe you should contact safaricom to get a live account.
 # Contact
-If you need advanced bot developments for any bussiness,ecommerce,news,education or just a simple help, my email is vinukoech@gmail.com
+If you need advanced bot developments for any bussiness,ecommerce,news,education or just a simple help, contact via https://support.briceka.com